Ticket Custom Fields

 The Importance of the Attendee Field

-The attendee field that collects attendee name, email, phone, and company information on a ticket is considered separate from a custom field.
+The attendee field that collects the attendee's name, email, phone, and company information on a ticket is considered separate from a custom field.

 Custom Field Population From Member Record Fields During Event Registration